More details about this document

 Convention 03

-Identifiers and URI references SHOULD use the http://
+Identifiers and URI references SHOULD use the http:// scheme instead of https:// as a general rule.
+This applies to:

 - Resource identifiers (

-, etc.) - References to controlled vocabularies
+dcat:Dataset,dcat:Distribution, etc.) - References to controlled vocabularies

 - URIs of taxonomies and concept schemes

-Example of Correct URI Usage
+Example of correct URI usage

 Automatic Data Federation#